bluehalo/node-fhir-server-mongo/README.md

 ====================================

 ## Intro
 This project is an example project built on `@asymmetrik/node-fhir-server-core` and has a MongoDB back end storing sample data.
 It's built with the ability to run in docker or node.js.
 To get started developing in Docker, see [Getting Started with Docker](#getting-started-with-docker).
-To get started developing with Node.js and Mongo, see [Getting Started with Node](#getting-started-with-node)
+To get started developing with Node.js and Mongo, see [Getting Started with Node](#getting-started-with-node).
+You can serve multiple versions of FHIR with just one server.
+By default, DSTU2 (1.0.2) and STU3 (3.0.1) is enabled.
+You can choose to support both versions or just one version by editing the config.

 ## Getting Started with Docker